scottglazer/public-htpc/README.md

 ### The hosts file:

-Add your IP to the hosts file under [primary].
-This is as simple as:
+This should work as-is with "localhost", but in case it doesn't, you can put your IP under the group designation, IE:

 ```
-[primary]
+[localhost]
 123.123.1.123
 ```